Yiwen-Gao/ScenicSky/README.md

-# ScenicSky: an animation of birds and hot air balloons
+# ScenicSky: An animation of birds and hot air balloons

 Both birds and balloons appear at random and fly upward with differing velocities.
 The birds appear to move closer to the viewer over time, and the speeds of the balloons may be